Intelligence officer: Intelligence agents

 An agent or intelligence officer who accepts direction from two or more intelligence agencies.

 Contrary to popular belief or what is seen in Hollywood films, professionally trained intelligence officers are never referred to as agents, secret agents or special agents (except in the case of FBI Special Agents).
 They are most often referred to as case officers or operations officers.
-Agents are the foreigners who betray their own countries to pass information to the officer; agents are also known as confidential informants or assets.
+Agents are the foreigners who betray their own countries to pass information to the officer; "agents" in the intelligence world are more commonly referred to as confidential informants, sources, or assets.